-Ukraine Trains Its Sights on Russian Border Region, Seeking to Stir up Discontent
+Ukraine Trains Its Sights on Russian Border Region, Seeking to Stir Up Discontent

 "Air defense systems worked," he said, promising more details about possible damage after inspecting the area later in the day.
 Wednesday was a national holiday in Russia.

-Lately, as missiles and drones have fallen on Ukrainian cities, Kyiv’s troops have aimed at the Belgorod regional capital, which lies roughly 100 kilometers (60 miles) north of Kharkiv, Ukraine’s second-largest city.
+Lately, as missiles and drones have fallen on Ukrainian cities, Kyiv's troops have aimed at the Belgorod regional capital, which lies roughly 60 miles north of Kharkiv, Ukraine's second-largest city.

 Belgorod, which has a population of around 340,000 people, is the biggest Russian city close to the Ukrainian border.
 It can be reached by relatively simple and movable weapons such as multiple rocket launchers.

-On Saturday, shelling of Belgorod killed more than two dozen people.
-The attack was one of the deadliest on Russian soil since Moscow’s full-scale invasion.
-Russian officials said the death toll reached 26, including five children, after a new salvo of rockets Tuesday.
+Shelling of Belgorod killed 25 people Saturday, including five children, making it one of the deadliest on Russian soil since Moscow's full-scale invasion.
+A civilian was also killed Tuesday in a new rocket salvo.

 Hitting Belgorod and disrupting city life is a dramatic way for Ukraine to show it can strike back against Russia, which in military terms outnumbers and outguns Kyiv's forces.